Bud Taylor

 Charles Bernard "Bud" Taylor (July 22, 1903 – March 6, 1962) was an American boxer from Terre Haute, Indiana.
-Nicknamed the "Blonde Terror of Terre Haute", he held the NBA World Bantamweight Championship during his career in 1927.
+Nicknamed the "Blonde Terror of Terre Haute", he held the National Boxing Association (NBA) World Bantamweight Championship during his career in 1927.
 The Ring Magazine founder Nat Fleischer rated him as the #5 best bantamweight of all time.
 Taylor was inducted into the Ring Magazine Hall of Fame in 1986 and the International Boxing Hall of Fame in 2005.
 Taylor was trained for much of his career by former light heavyweight fighter, Mark "The Flurry" Feider.

+Taylor was responsible for two in ring deaths during his career in bouts against Inocencio "Clever Sencio" Moldes and Frankie Jerome.

 Pro boxing career

 Tetralogy vs. Memphis Pal Moore

-Bud fought prolific pugilist Memphis Pal Moore 4 times.
-Moore defeated Taylor in their first two encounters, which both took place in Illinois.
+Bud fought prolific pugilist Memphis Pal Moore four times.
+Moore defeated Taylor in their first two encounters, both of which took place in Illinois.
 Their third fight was declared a draw, and in their last meeting, Taylor was finally able to achieve victory by decision.
 All of their bouts were decided by newspaper decision, with the official verdict being a "no-decision" at the time.

 Trilogy vs. Pancho Villa

-Taylor would square off against the great Pinoy boxer Pancho Villa in three fights, with the initial bout taking place three months after Villa had dethroned Jimmy Wilde to become the World Flyweight Champion.
-The first fight he lost by decision in Chicago, later exacting revenge during the rematch in Milwaukee via newspaper decision.
+Taylor squared off against the great Pinoy boxer Pancho Villa in three fights, with the initial bout taking place three months after Villa had dethroned Jimmy Wilde to become the World Flyweight Champion.
+Taylor lost the first fight by decision in Chicago, later exacting revenge during the rematch in Milwaukee via newspaper decision.
 The rubber match was awarded to Villa, again by points decision.

 He also fought Bushy Graham in two fights.
 In the first fight he beat Bushy by decision in Illinois.
 The second fight Taylor lost to Bushy by decision in Long Island City.